Download Complete Bulletin (13.9 MB)

 Agronomy and Crop Sciences | Biology | Zoology

 Micic, S, Henry, K, and Horne, P. (2007), Identification and control of pest slugs and snails for broadacre crops in Western Australia.
-Department of Agriculture and Food, Western Australia, Perth.
+Department of Primary Industries and Regional Development, Western Australia, Perth.
 Bulletin 4713.

 Maps are not included as part of the complete document download.
 If this report contains a map, it will be available in the individual parts list below.